Visual Abstract: Effectiveness of Fosfomycin for Multidrug-Resistant Urinary Tract Infections from E coli

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Matthew D. Mansh, M.D., of the University of Minnesota in Minneapolis, is the corresponding author.
+Authors: Robert J. Motzer, M.D., of the Memorial Sloan Kettering Cancer Center in New York, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.